jjshawshaw/FinalProject/README.md

 # 8Ball Pool

-An 8Ball Pool game coded in Processing.
+A 2-Player 8Ball Pool game coded in Processing.

+Use the mouse to aim and click and drag to adjust velocity.
+To win, pot all of the balls of your type and then the eight ball.
+If you don't hit a ball of your type it is a foul.
+If you don't hit the 8 ball in last, you lose.

 Devlog
 ------